mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

 Our end goal is to generate a structured volume mesh around the geometry that can be used by ADflow.
 Unlike the airfoil, this is a two step process for 3D geometries.

-1. We generate a structured surface mesh, a structured grid of points on the B-spline surfaces defining the geometry that create a watertight surface.
+1. We generate a surface mesh, a structured grid of points on the B-spline surfaces defining the geometry that create a watertight surface.
 2. We *extrude* that surface mesh, using a hyperbolic or elliptic mesh extrusion algorithm, into a volume mesh that we can use with ADflow.

 This page describes how to accomplish the **first** step using Pointwise as the meshing tool of choice.